xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.overrideCameraPosition(`Maybe<Vec2F>` newCameraPosition)

 Overrides the player client's camera position.
 Must be applied every tick like `mcontroller.controlParameters()` to keep the camera position overridden.
-Unlike StarExtensions' `camera.override()`, this override does not prevent the camera shift key from being used.
-Also see `interface.overrideCameraPosition` in `interface.md`.
+Unlike `interface.overrideCameraPosition` (see `interface.md`), this override does not prevent the **Camera Look** key from being used and only takes effect if called in a script running on the primary player.

 ---